 Here’s a popular question we hear all the time: How does legal marijuana affect child custody?

-It does, however, remain illegal on the federal level.
-It’s also heavily regulated.
-This includes to who can buy it, where it can be purchased, and when it can be used.
+It does, however, remain illegal on the federal level and is heavily regulated.
+This includes who can buy it, where it can be purchased, and when and where it can be used.

 This decision had a big impact on taxes, laws, and even criminal proceedings.
 Prosecutors quickly dropped most pending misdemeanor cases.

-Despite this newfound legal status, and the fact that you can buy it at one of the many stores popping up on the Washington landscape like springtime mushrooms, recreational marijuana use still carries a stigma.
+Despite this newfound legal status, and the fact that you can buy it at one of the many stores that dot the Washington landscape like springtime mushrooms, recreational marijuana use still carries a stigma.
 Additionally, it often has an impact on child custody cases.

 Since legal weed is a fairly new phenomenon, there’s not a lot of hard data about how it impacts child custody decisions.
 We do, however, hear anecdotal stories from all over the place, not just Washington.